Oliver-Loeffler/NIOHttp/README.md

 ### Boundary Conditions:
 * zero external dependencies beside JDK 1.8
 * only testing frameworks for (Junit, TestNG or others) and mocking frameworks (Mockito, PowerMock etc.) are permitted
-* Project to be build with Gradle (just for purpose of exploring and learning Gradle)

 # Basics